Benefits of a Google Stacking strategy using Google Entity Stacks

 In this post, I will give a brief overview of our process for creating an “official” Google Asset Stack tailored for SEO purposes and why this can greatly help with building domain authority and entity authority.

-What are Google stacks?
+What is Google Stacking?

 What is Google stacking in SEO?

 2 Steps on How to Stack Authoritative Google Properties To Drive Local SEO Signals to Authoritative Brand Assets

-STEP ONE: Build/create your Google Entity Stack
+STEP ONE: Build/create your Google Drive Stack

-The first step we take to building a Google entity stack is to secure a branded Gmail account for the company/entity we are going to build this for.
-We will use the Gmail account to create all of the other Google properties in the stack.
+The first step we take to build a Google entity stack is to secure a branded Gmail account for the company/entity we are going to build this for.
+We will use the Gmail account to create all of the other Google properties in the Google developers stack.
 This Gmail account is the “owner” of the stack properties or accounts.
 It can be shared with a client or not but this is the first step in a new Google asset stack.

 We always aim to get an exact branded Gmail if possible.
 This is done to ensure that everything in the stack has a consistent and uniform brand message.
 A Google Workspace account is even better from Google’s standpoint.
 They actually want to see a Workspace account tied to a company domain in their API applications.

 If you are looking to build your brand with organic authority, the 10+ high-authority Google assets being described on this page are exactly what you need.
 By leveraging any of your own proprietary tactics for using those assets, such as building backlinks from other sites, sources like Quantum Newswire, or using social signals to generate traffic signals, the power of these assets will only multiply which is what leads us to step #2.
 You will need 1000-2000 words of optimized content in different forms for the different parts of the stack (ie. docs, slides, sheets, photos, youtube) to power it up.

-STEP TWO: Power up your Google stack
+STEP TWO: Power up your Google Cloud stack

 Power it up with an initial package of content to build out these different properties and then feed them regular monthly content, backlinks, traffic, and other signals to really push the envelope on building brand entity authority.